pyenv/pyenv-virtualenv/README.md

 [![Build Status](https://travis-ci.org/yyuu/pyenv-virtualenv.png)](https://travis-ci.org/yyuu/pyenv-virtualenv)

-pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides a `pyenv virtualenv` command to create virtualenvs for Python on UNIX-like systems.
+pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides features to manage virtualenvs and conda environments for Python on UNIX-like systems.

 (NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper) and you love it, [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) may help you